julthomson/website/content/authors/admin/_index.md

 ## About Me

-I am a fourth-year PhD candidate and Presidential Scholar in the Political Science program at the Schar School of Policy and Government at George Mason University.
+Hi, welcome to my academic website.
+I am a fifth-year political science PhD candidate at the Schar School of Policy and Government at George Mason University. **I am on the 2026-2027 academic job market.**

-[My current research](/research/) focuses on three questions: Why do American political elites continue to use religious rhetoric in an era of declining religiosity?
-How do institutional roles, partisan incentives, and changing religious demographics structure the rhetorical strategies of the president and Congress?
-And what are the implications of religious language for policymaking, democratic representation, and public opinion?
-I use quantitative text analysis and survey experiments to answer these questions.
-My broader academic interests include identity politics, political communication, and computational methods.
+I study religion and politics in the United States, focusing on the ways that political elites use religious language in their communication.
+I use quantitative methods, text analysis, and survey experiments in my research.
+You can view my publications and current research [here](/research/).

 My research has been supported by George Mason University's [Office of the Provost Presidential Scholars progam](https://graduate.gmu.edu/faculty-staff/supporting-graduate-students/presidential-scholars) and the Schar School of Policy and Government [Daniel Druckman Fellowship](https://schar.gmu.edu/why-study-here/scholarships-and-funding/scholarships-for-masters-phd/daniel-druckman_fellowship).

 Prior to my doctoral studies, I earned a BA in Religion from Dartmouth College and an MBA from Villanova University.
 [I also competed as a Division I student-athlete](/athletics/).
 My athletic career instilled in me a belief in the power of teamwork, discipline, and resilience, and these qualities continue to shape my academic and professional pursuits.
 Outside of research and teaching, I am interested in academic administration and government relations.